sern-handler/.github/profile/README.md

 * Providing a powerful CLI

 ## 🧑‍🦰 Contribute
 We are open source, and **anyone** can contribute.
-All kinds are welcomed.
+All kinds of contrubutions are welcomed.

 - If you want to contribute, fork a repository, change, delete, or add, and then open a new pull request so we can review and accept your contribution.